 - To this, add cold butter pieces and vanilla extract.

-- Working with your finger, mix butter with flour mixture and slowly work until everything comes together into a smooth dough.
+- Working with your fingers, mix the butter into the flour mixture, gradually working until everything comes together into a smooth dough.

-- Initially, you might feel it’s not coming together, but the dough will be formed as soon as the butter starts to soften.
-It will take a minute or a couple of minutes.
+- Initially, you might feel it’s not coming together, but the dough will be formed as soon as the butter softens.
+It will take a minute or two.

-- Once smooth and soft dough is formed, stop kneading.
-Avoid over-kneading as the butter will start warming, making the dough sticky.
+- Once the dough is smooth and soft, stop kneading.
+Avoid over-kneading, as the butter will start warming, making the dough sticky.

-- Place the dough onto a clean working surface and roll it into a log shape, 7-8 inches long.
+- Place the dough on a clean work surface and roll it into a 7-8-inch-long log.

 Baking The Cookies